 Breeding for drought tolerance in common bean has a long history in CIAT and some national programmes in Latin America (Beebe et al. 2009).
 Hybridisation of germplasm of the Durango race adapted to the dry highlands in Mexico with the small seeded germplasm types of the Mesoamerican race from lowland Central America has been done to improve drought tolerance in common bean (Beebe et al. 2009).
 SER21, SEA5 and SEN21 breeding lines are products between Durango and Mesoamerica inter-racial crosses that were found to have drought tolerance in Africa, Colombia and Puerto Rico (CIAT 2004, Porch et al. 2009).
-SEA5 was also found to possess deep roots which could aid its good performance under drought conditions (CIAT 2004).
+SEA5 was also found to possess deep roots which could aid its good performance under drought colditions (CIAT 2004).
 The recurrent selection method was followed in developing drought tolerant lines.
-Improved drought resistance in interracial crosses combining Durango and Mesoamerican races were also reported by Schneider et al. 2009).
+Improved drought resistance in interracial crosses combining Durango and Mesoamerican races were also reported by Schneider et al. (1997).
+In Mexico, native Durango germplasm always give high yields under drought (Beebe et al. 2009).
 Deep rooting, stem reserve remobilisation (Rao 2001), early maturity (Nleya et al. 2001) and pod harvest index (Beebe et al. 2009) are considered useful traits in improving drought tolerance in common bean.